Injury Modifications

 Progression:

-- 4.Week 4+: Gradually return to full training
+- 5.Week 5-6: Gradually return to full training including threshold

 Lower Back